 Can you think of a time you failed miserably; a time when you really bombed?
 We all can right?

 Those times make us cringe.
 Thinking about going through that again is not pleasant.
-The crazy thing is those types of experiences, that we have come to label as “failure,” is our one and only mechanism for learning or achieving anything.
+The crazy thing is those types of experiences, the experiences we label as “failure,” are the one and only mechanism for learning or achieving anything.

 My guess is that none of you picked those types of experiences.